Skip to main content

 King Kong (2005)

 As a brief reminder, the term “the male gaze" is a name given to film’s function of displaying female bodies for the pleasure of the heterosexual male viewer.
-The term was introduced in Laura Mulvey's 1975 essay "Visual Pleasure and Narrative Cinema," and it encompasses many different facets of how the woman is presented: the way she is dressed, the way the camera treats her, her function within the narrative, etc. Even if the presentation is not inherently sexual, there’s still an overtone of male dominance in how the woman in question is being presented.
-Even a woman’s competency or strength can just be a part of what makes her enticing, and therefore still a fetishistic presentation.
-Again, I refer to my experience with my boys watching Black Widow.
+The term was introduced in Laura Mulvey's 1975 essay "Visual Pleasure and Narrative Cinema," and it encompasses many different facets of how the woman is presented: the way she is dressed, the way the camera treats her, her function within the narrative, etc.

 It’s worth repeating that while no film scholar doubts that the male gaze exists, the concept itself doesn’t have a set list of parameters.
 There’s no one universally agreed way to sidestep its limiting effects on how women are presented to the viewer.
 Some go as far as saying that the male gaze can’t ever really be overcome in a medium designed for voyeurism.
 But there are patterns in how the male gaze operates, and Sarah Connor is especially relevant to this discussion because she subverts most of these.

-If you look at what actresses get cast in leading roles in Hollywood, the minimum beauty threshold for leading ladies is very high and very strict.
-The only exceptions tend to be comedic films that turn the actress’s nontraditional appearance into a plot device, usually a punchline.
-Hollywood isn’t interested in seriously exploring the complex inner life or romantic pursuits of anyone who couldn't play Barbie.
-You sometimes see average-looking girls cast in the role of the leading lady’s gal pal, but that says a lot about what kind of women audiences are willing to give the time for.
+If you look at what actresses get cast in leading roles in Hollywood, the minimum beauty threshold for leading ladies is very strict.
+Hollywood isn’t interested in seriously exploring the complex inner life or romantic pursuits of anyone who couldn't play Tinker Bell.
+You sometimes see average-looking girls cast in the role of like the leading lady’s gal pal, but that says a lot about what kind of women audiences are willing to give the time for.
 It’s not every day that an everyday woman is granted the spotlight.
 Men are beholden to this standard to an extent, but they also have an easier time escaping it.
-The easiest way to be employable in Hollywood is to be good-looking, but Hollywood still leaves some room for men of moderate jawlines.
-Meanwhile, even nerdy women in films still have to look like supermodels.
-It’s to the credit of The Terminator that the heroine looks like a regular person not a Greek Statue.
+The easiest way to be employable in Hollywood is to be good-looking.

+And so it’s to the credit of The Terminator that the heroine looks like a regular person not a Greek Statue.
 Really, Sarah Connor looks like a girl you could reasonably run into on the street, and I think that’s part of her character’s appeal: she’s an average girl with an extraordinary destiny.
 That, combined with Hamilton's innate charisma, makes it impossible for you to take your eyes off of her.

-What’s interesting is that Ms. Hamilton’s biggest role between the Terminator movies was that of leading lady in the CBS series “Beauty and the Beast.”
+For extra context, Ms. Hamilton’s biggest role between the Terminator movies was that of leading lady in the CBS series “Beauty and the Beast.”
 The show was wildly successful (at least for the first two seasons until Hamilton left the show) and people loved seeing Hamilton as the tender romantic lead.

 You’d think then that Hollywood, knowing that Hamilton did have the capacity to play that airbrushed lady you saw on shampoo commercials, would ensure that their sequel had maximum appeal by tailoring Sarah Connor to fit the leading lady model to a tee.